About the Challenge

 This program is open to both public and private PK–12 schools within San Mateo County.

-Submissions can be made from any stakeholder in a school community: administrators, faculty and staff, students, parent volunteers, community partners, etc.
+Submissions can be made from anyone in a school community: administrators, faculty and staff, students, parent volunteers, community partners, etc.

 There can be multiple submissions from any school site.